THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 A small number of these have made the return journey – eight Leyland Atlanteans in 1976, eleven Olympians in the mid-1980s, thirty Dennis Tridents in 2001 and fifty more in 2004, plus many second-hand examples for sightseeing and tourism.
 Now a profitable niche market for new British-built double-deckers has been established across the United States and Canada for transit and tourist operations.
 But that’s another story.

-This article is based on material I prepared for two articles in Ray Stenning’s excellent Classic Bus magazine – issues 87 (February-March 2007) and 94 (April-May 2008).
-Thanks are due to a number of very knowledgeable people who helped me with this account, although I willingly accept responsibility for any errors and would welcome corrections and enhancements.
-In particular I must thank John Kyros at the GM Media Archive, Albert E. Meier at the Motor Bus Society, Charles Sachs, senior curator at the New York Transit Museum and Malcolm Thwaite.
+In particular I must thank John Kyros at the GM Media Archive, Albert E. Meier at the Motor Bus Society, Charles Sachs, senior curator at the New York Transit Museum, Chris Green and Ron Phillips at the British Commercial Vehicle Museum, and Malcolm Thwaite.
 Much useful detail came from an article by Alan Townsin and Michael Eyre in Classic Bus 73 and another by Alan Townsin in Classic Bus 95.
-Book sources include Chicago Motor Coach Company by John F. Doyle, The Leyland Atlantean by Ron Phillips of the British Commercial Vehicle Museum; and The Leyland Bus and Beyond Reality by Doug Jack.
+Book sources include Chicago Motor Coach Company by John F. Doyle, The Leyland Atlantean by Ron Phillips; and The Leyland Bus and Beyond Reality by Doug Jack.
 I also spent a very enjoyable and productive morning in the archive of the BCVM in Leyland.

 Cookie | Duration | Description |